glic3rinu/passlib/docs/overview.rst

 * The :mod:`passlib.apache` module contains classes
   for managing htpasswd and htdigest files.

-* The :mod:`passlib.servers` module contains pre-configured
+* The :mod:`passlib.apps` module contains pre-configured
   instances for managing hashes used by postgres, mysql, and ldap.

 * The :mod:`passlib.hosts` module contains pre-configured